🔒

 Market Thesis

 The Pacific Northwest is an infrastructure desert for elite indoor sports.
 While the Southwest has purpose-built mega-court facilities for national qualifiers, the PNW relies on fragmented municipal gyms and school facilities that lack the court density, ceiling clearances, and broadcast infrastructure required by national governing bodies.
+FuturePlay captures this gap — and extends it into a full-campus hospitality ecosystem that no competitor in the region can replicate.

 Strategy